Introduction to transgenderism,

 However, in rare cases, a mismatch happens.

 gender dysphoria in the medical, transgender, and liberal religious communities.
-Their perceived gender -- their gender identity as an adult -- does not match their birth-identified or genetic gender.
-Religious and social conservatives s often refer to this mismatch as "gender confusion."
-The latter term implies the common conservative Christian belief that individuals experiencing gender dysphoria can be cured through therapy.
-They just need to see a therapist and get straightened up.
+Their perceived gender -- their gender identity as an adult -- does not match their birth-identified and/or their genetic gender.
+Religious and social conservatives often refer to this mismatch as "gender confusion."
+The latter term implies the common conservative Christian belief that individuals experiencing gender dysphoria can be cured through therapy and/or prayer.
+They just need to see a therapist or pastor and get straightened up.

 Transgender persons will often describe themselves as having a unshakable feeling of being a